C3SL/hotmapper/README.md

 # HOTMapper #

-This respository was created in order to make available the HOTMapper, a tool that allows the user to manage his historical data using a mapping protocol for demonstration purposes for the EDBT 2019.
+This respository contains the HOTMapper tool, a tool that allows the user to manage his historical data using a mapping protocol.
+This specific version is freezed for demonstration purposes for the EDBT 2019 conference.

 ## Table of content ##